 It’s important to understand how ETFs and mutual funds work before you can decide which is a better fit for your portfolio.
 Exchange traded funds or ETFs follow indexes—up, down, and all around.
 But they act more like equity investments.
 Mutual funds allow a group of investors to pool their money and hire a portfolio manager.

 Should You Pick an ETF or a Mutual Fund?

 When you have a better understanding of the two investments and how they function, it’s time to decide which is the right asset for you.
-These articles might be beneficial for your decision-making process because they literally give a perspective from both sides of the investment coin.
+This article might be beneficial for your decision-making process because it literally gives a perspective from both sides of the investment coin.

 The Disadvantages of ETFs and Mutual Funds